There really is no shortage of family-friendly fun in Taranaki.

 In New Plymouth, the playground at Brooklands Zoo is a family favourite.
 Access to Brookands Zoo is free and there is easy parking just outside the gates.
 After the zoo, wander through Pukekura Park to a large playground where kids can crawl through tunnels, slide down a tubular slide, swing on the swings and so much more.
 Also staying within Pukekura Park you don’t have far to stroll to the playground at Rogan Street on the way to TSB Stadium.

-Head out of New Plymouth and you will find playgrounds by the sea at Oakura, Ōpunake and Waverley and playgrounds amongst the trees at Hollard Gardens or Victoria Park in Stratford and King Edward Park in Hāwera.
+Head out around the maunga and you will find playgrounds by the sea at Ōakura, Ōpunake, and Waverley, and playgrounds among the trees at Hollard Gardens or Victoria Park in Stratford and King Edward Park in Hāwera.